TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Experiments

-\paragraph{Increasing Turn Limit} To examine how turn limit influences the attack performance, we evaluate RL-MTJail under increasing maximum turns constraints and report ASR@1 in Figure~\ref{fig:increasing_turns}.
-Increasing the turn limit consistently leads to a higher ASR for all models before saturation, suggesting that larger turn limits afford the attacker increased flexibility to adjust and thereby improve attack effectiveness.
-For example, Mistral and Qwen2.5 reach a performance plateau within roughly four turns, whereas Llama-3.1 improves more gradually, consistent with our earlier observations about its stronger inherent robustness in Table~\ref{table:main_table}.
+To examine how turn limit (\ie the maximum number of interaction turns allowed per attack trajectory) affects attack performance, we evaluate TROJail under increasing turn limit and report ASR@1 in Figure~\ref{fig:increasing_turns}.
+It can be observed that increasing the turn limit consistently leads to a higher ASR for all models, with the gains gradually saturating as the number of turns increases.
+This trend suggests that larger turn limits afford the attacker increased flexibility to adjust the attack strategies and thereby improve attack effectiveness.
+For example, Mistral and Qwen2.5 converge in performance within roughly four turns, whereas Llama-3.1 improves more gradually, consistent with our earlier observations about its stronger inherent robustness in Table~\ref{table:main_table}.

-Although RL-MTJail is trained with a turn limit of 5, its performance continues to improve when additional turns are allowed (e.g., $\textgreater 5$).
+Moreover, although TROJail is trained with a turn limit of 5, its performance continues to improve when additional turns are allowed (\eg $\textgreater 5$).
 This indicates that the learned multi-turn attack policy generalizes beyond its training regime and can effectively leverage extended interactions to further improve its attack trajectories.